 AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 HubSpot Ads is included with HubSpot's Marketing Hub — a strong fit if your business already runs on HubSpot's CRM.
-AdFlint is a standalone AI ads tool with no CRM dependency, running campaigns inside AdFlint's own managed Google, Meta, and LinkedIn ad accounts.
+AdFlint is a standalone AI ads tool with no CRM dependency, running campaigns inside your own connected Google, Meta, and LinkedIn ad accounts.

 This isn't a "HubSpot bad" page.